mehrvarz/tremote_plugin/README.md

 **PLastPressActionDone**

-An array of booleans containing button-event taken-care-off flags.
+An array of booleans containing button-event taken-care-of flags.

 **PLastPressedMS**